 Sure, the color wheel is the foundation of color theory, but that doesn’t mean there isn’t logic beyond the wheel.
 “Another color theory rule that I only recently heard put to words was to bring in ‘off colors’ to balance the vibrant ones,” says Sarah Vaile.
 “It immediately resonated as a tactic we had been subconsciously doing for years: balancing bright pinks, purples and yellows with colors ‘off’ the wheel like browns and grays.”

 In the interior above, a bright teal wall gets a dose of “off color” wooden tones, balancing out the vibrant paint.
 “This painting and sideboard of our clients’ family heirlooms do just that,” adds Vaile.
 “We found these lamps to offer a nice bridge between new and old as well.
 They could honestly go either way!”

-What's the oldest rule in the book?
-Rules are made to be broken.
+And of course, rules are made to be broken.
+And design is meant to be fun and from the heart - not slavishly following a chart.
 That's why some designers suggest thinking of color theory like a guidebook, not a textbook.
 “I think they’re helpful guides, especially color theory – understanding the opposites versus the colors that sit next to each other and how they pair – but your eye is going to be your gut check, right?” adds Gibbons, noting that tools like color theory are great in theory.